Miranda-Y-Zhou/cse15l-lab-reports/lab_report1.md

 cat: lecture1/messages: Is a directory
 ```

-The `cat` command expects a file path to display its contents.
+The `cat` command is designed to read and display the contents of files, which expects a file path.
 When provided a directory path, it will return an error.

 &nbsp;